FREQUENTLY ASKED QUESTIONS

 Do you accept insurance?

 Perennial Health Acupuncture does not currently accept insurance.
+Insurance reimbursement requires a patient volume that isn't compatible with the way I practice.
 All appointments are self-pay.
 Upon request, a superbill can be provided for potential out-of-network reimbursement.

 What are my payment options?